In weighing 2024 run, Pence tests whether there is political life after Trump

 The overriding question is whether enough Republicans agree he is the right candidate to carry that message.
 For a contingent of hardcore Trump supporters, Pence is a turncoat — the coward who betrayed the former president when he refused to toss out the results of a free and fair election.

 Lonna Black, 60, a stay-at-home mother from Gilbert, Ariz., who attended a rally in support of the Jan.
-6 rioters in Phoenix last month, said she was not a Pence fan after he certified the election results in favor of President Biden.
+6 rioters in Phoenix last month, said she was not a Pence fan after he certified the election results in favor of Joe Biden.

 “I think he only has like 1 percent support in the Republican Party, if I know right,” Black said, referring to surveys giving him low marks.
 “Most people look at him as a traitor.”

-And from Bibi Harringston, 50, who works in design and sales in Glendale, when asked if she would support Pence if he runs for president: “Oh gosh, please, no. We know that Trump carried him.”
+And from Bibi Harringston, 50, who works in design and sales in Glendale, when asked whether she would support Pence if he runs for president: “Oh gosh, please, no. We know that Trump carried him.”

 Pence, she suggested, “can fade away with Biden.”